 Exam Board: AQA

-In Year 12 students will complete project 1 and start project 2, (they will complete this project 2 at the start of year 13).
-There will be continual assessment throughout course using the exam boards’ assessment objectives.
-Students will also be expected to investigate galleries independently in their free time to further their projects and gain better understanding of artists work.
+In Year 12 students will complete Project 1 and start project 2, (they will complete project 2 at the start of year 13).
+There will be continual assessment throughout course using the exam boards’ assessment objectives – Develop, Refine, Present and Record.
+Students will also be expected to investigate galleries independently in their free time to further their projects and gain better understanding of artist’s work.

 - From this point, they must complete in-depth research on their topic and then write an essay that shows their understanding of the artists and the themes from their research.

-In February they will be handed their Externally Set Assignment which is worth 40% of their final grade and is set by the exam board.
+In February they will be handed their Externally Set Assignment which is worth 40% of their final grade and is set by the exam board

 Externally Set Assignment

-The Externally Set Assignment is a response to topics given by the Examining Board.
+- The Externally Set Assignment is a response to topics given by the Examining Board.
 The papers are issued in early February and students have until mid- May to finalise their responses.

-During this preparatory period students are to complete a range of investigations and developments including experimentations with ideas and materials, exploration into artist and contextual studies, good quality recording from observation and critical analyse of their own work.
+- During this preparatory period students are to complete a range of investigations and developments including experimentations with ideas and materials, exploration into artist and contextual studies, good quality recording from observation and critical analyse of their own work.

-Students must then complete a 15 hour examination final piece under examination conditions.
-At the end of the exam all work must be submitted for final assessment.
+- Students must then complete a 15-hour examination final piece under examination conditions.
+At the end of the exam all work must be submitted for final assessment